IBM/wxflows/examples/tool-calling/langgraph/javascript/README.md

-# Using watsonx.ai Flows Engine with LangGraph
+# Using watsonx.ai Flows Engine with LangGraph (JavaScript)

-Here's a step-by-step tutorial for setting up and deploying a project with `wxflows`, including installing necessary tools, deploying the app, and running it locally.
+Here's a step-by-step tutorial for setting up and deploying a project with `wxflows`, including installing necessary tools, and running LangGraph locally.

 ![diagram](../../../assets/wxflows-langgraph.png)

 This example consists of the following pieces:

-- LangGraph SDK (agent)
+- LangGraph JavaScript (agent)
 - watsonx.ai (models)
 - wxflows SDK (tools)